Artificial Intelligence: Principles and Techniques (Revision 1)

 - Compare AI with human intelligence and traditional information processing, and discuss its strengths and limitations and its application to complex and human-centered problems.

-- Discuss the core concepts and algorithms of advanced AI, including informed searching, CSP, logic, uncertain knowledge and reasoning, dynamic Bayesian networks, graphical models, decision making, multiagent, inductive learning, statistical learning, reinforcement learning, natural language processing, robotics, and so on.
+- Discuss the core concepts and algorithms of advanced AI, including informed searching, CSP, logic, uncertain knowledge and reasoning, dynamic Bayesian networks, graphical models, decision making, multiagent, inductive learning, statistical learning, reinforcement learning, deep learning, natural language processing, robotics, and so on.

 - Apply the basic principles, models, and algorithms of AI to recognize, model, and solve problems in the analysis and design of information systems.